guthriepat/QNEE/README.md

 # QNEE
 QNEE is an algorithm for estimating quantum entropies using neural network and quantum circuit.
 See arXiv 2307.13511 (https://arxiv.org/abs/2307.13511).
-The data presented in the reference in data.
+The data presented in the reference in notebooks/data/arXiv.

 ## Requirement